davnovak/davnovak.github.io/README.md

 ### [**ViScore**](https://github.com/saeyslab/ViScore)

 *ViScore* is a collection of evaluation metrics for dimensionality reduction that address past problems with fairness and scalability.
-Together with collaborators from UCLouvain, we have released a battery of both unsupervised and supervised evaluation algorithm.
+Together with collaborators from UCLouvain, we have released a battery of both unsupervised and supervised evaluation algorithms and an extensible HPC benchmarking framework.
 We build on the RNX curves and the [Neighbouhood Proportion Error](https://github.com/akonstodata/NPE) to provide novel embedding-level and population-level scores.
-This is described in our *ViVAE* [pre-print](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v2).
+This is described in our *ViVAE* [pre-print](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v3).

 ### [**SingleBench**](https://github.com/davnovak/SingleBench)